Fossils (band)

 Their music is flavoured by a blend of blues, rock and psychedelia, hard rock along with Rupam Islam's vocal renditions of his characteristic psychoanalytical lyrics.
 They are noted for their social commentary and advocation of causes such as the welfare of HIV-positive people.

 History

-Formation and early years: 1998–2000
+1998–2000: Formation and early years

 The band was formed by Rupam Islam.
 Their first stage show was held on 9 January 1999 at Najrul Mancha for Gaan 99 organised by His Master's Voice.
 While performing on stage as "Rupam Islam and group," Rupam announced the band's new name, Fossils.
 This initial show had Deep on acoustic guitar, Deep Ghosh on guitars, Tanmoy on bass, and Rajiv on drums.
-This line-up was short lived however, and the very next show saw Chandra and Teno on guitars, Baji on drums, Bumpy on bass, Jatu on keyboards and Rupam.
+This line-up was short lived however, and the next show saw Chandra and Teno on guitars, Baji on drums, Bumpy on bass, Jatu on keyboards and Rupam.